 - Offer advocacy support for complaints about NHS services

 We can report concerns about the quality of health and social care to Healthwatch England, which can then recommend that the Care Quality Commission take action.

 We engage with and listen to what people from all parts of the community say so that we can offer reliable evidence that can be trusted.
 That way, we will have the credibility to speak with a voice that is heard and taken seriously by decision makers.
 We have a particular interest in reaching out to those who may be less well-heard.

 How we are set up

-The Board members guarantee the independence of Healthwatch Surrey and provide assurance that the community’s interest is being served at all times by the company’s activity.
+Collectively the Board of Directors guarantee the independence of Healthwatch Surrey and provide assurance that the community’s interest is being served at all times by our activity.

 If you have any questions about Healthwatch Surrey, please visit our FAQs page.